 - Rhondda Cynon Taf County Borough

 A brief history of Wales

-While Wales’ land is thought to have been inhabited since circa 250,000 BC, it only became a recognised country in 1536 with Henry VIII's Act of Union (between 1216 and then, it was a principality).
+While Wales’ land is thought to have been inhabited since circa 250,000 BC, it only became a recognised country in 1536 with Henry VIII's Act of Union.
+Between 1216 and then, it was a principality.
 Within the last few millennia, Wales has been home to European Celtic tribes, Roman and Saxon invaders and people from all over the world who have settled here.
-The south of Wales is more densely populated with people living in and around the surrounding areas of our capital city Cardiff, however as it’s only 170 miles (270 km) from South to North and 60 mi (97 km) East to West, our population is spread out with people living in towns and cities across the country, each with their own unique feel, but the same Welsh Welcome.
+The south of Wales is more densely populated with people living in and around the surrounding areas of our capital city Cardiff, however as it’s only 170 miles (270 km) from South to North and 60 miles (97 km) East to West, our population is spread out with people living in towns and cities across the country, each with their own unique feel, but the same Welsh Welcome.